 Adopted by the 54th WMA General Assembly, Helsinki, Finland, September 2003,

-amended by the 58th WMA General Assembly, Copenhagen, Denmark, October 2007,
+revised by the 58th WMA General Assembly, Copenhagen, Denmark, October 2007,

 and by the 71st WMA General Assembly (online), Cordoba, Spain, October 2020